You know, I'm reminded that I forgot to mention Pol Pot.

 He doesn't know how to do it.

-I mean, if you know how to watch these things as I do, that's what just happened here.
+I mean, if you know how to watch these things, as I do, that's what just happened here.

-Now, what Obama wants people to think is he's got his sleeves rolled up and he's working hard on it, and he knows that growth can only come in the private sector.
+Now, what Obama wants people to think is he's got his sleeves rolled up and he's working hard on it and he knows that growth can only come in the private sector.

-That's what he says, he's saying all the right things, but what he's really saying is if he needs to convene all these people, and he doesn't know how to do it himself.
+But what he's really saying is if he needs to convene all these people, and he doesn't know how to do it himself.

-And I want details, I want detail.
+And I want details.

 What's he doing now?